alex/what-happens-when/README.rst

   software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.

+* GPU rendering uses a graphics card for rendering in place of a CPU, which can significantly speed up the rendering process as GPUs are primarily designed for quick image rendering.

 Window Server